Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 Please note: this is not a Microsoft-supported Azure SDK project.
 Support for this project is community-based and contributions are welcome.
 Details on contributing can be found [below.](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator#contributing)

+## Installation

+The documentation **(docs)** directory contains [installation instructions](./docs/Installation-Instructions.md) to help understand, implement, and deploy the sample code and SDK components.

+**Video instructions:** Additionally, there is a quick video on [how to install the SaaS Accelerator with the installer script](https://microsoft.github.io/Mastering-the-Marketplace/saas-accelerator/#installing-the-saas-accelerator-with-the-installer) available through the [Mastering the Marketplace Library](https://microsoft.github.io/Mastering-the-Marketplace).

 ## Commercial Marketplace Documentation

 Before using this sample code and SDK, please review the commercial marketplace documentation resources below to understand the important concepts, account setup, and offer configuration requirements for publishing SaaS SaaS application offers.

-- [Mastering the Marketpalce - SaaS Offers.](https://github.com/microsoft/Mastering-the-Marketplace/blob/main/saas/README.md) Zero-to-Hero Training on Azure Marketplace SaaS Offers.
+- [Mastering the Marketplace - SaaS Offers.](https://github.com/microsoft/Mastering-the-Marketplace/blob/main/saas/README.md) Zero-to-Hero Training on Azure Marketplace SaaS Offers.

 - [Commercial marketplace documentation.](https://docs.microsoft.com/azure/marketplace/) Getting started and top articles